 Should we decide to process any personal data for a purpose other than that for which it was collected, we will provide you with information on that other purpose and with any relevant further information prior to that further processing.

-We will not disclose personal data or information about your business, with any third parties or organisations other than our own (Fox Marketing Services MC Limited group or associated companies) without your consent.
+We will not disclose personal data or information about your business, with any third parties or organisations other than our own (FOX GROUP and associated companies) without your consent.
 However, there may be circumstances where we can pass on personal data without consent for example, to prevent and detect crime and to produce anonymised statistics.

 We only retain personal data for as long as necessary to satisfy the following requirements: